Win Back Dormant Customers With a Customer Reactivation Campaign

 - Strengthen existing client relationships – Successful customer reactivation campaigns can provide insights into what your existing customers are thinking and feeling; information that can be used to help strengthen existing relationships by better serving the customers you already have before they become inactive.
 For example, if you learn that inactive customers became dormant because they never heard from you after making a purchase, you may be able to head off future turnover with a monthly newsletter or targeted outreach aimed at existing customers.

 - Gain competitive intelligence – Inactivity can sometimes mean that a customer has moved on to a competitor, in which case a reactivation campaign can help you answer one of the most important questions related to customer turnover: Why?
-Whatever you learn about your competitors—lower pricing, better engagement, more support, etc.—can tell you a lot about your offering and your brand’s position in the space you occupy.
+Whatever you learn about your competitor—lower pricing, better engagement, more support, etc.—can tell you a lot about your offering and your brand’s position in the space you occupy.

 How to Win Back Inactive Customers